hpi-sam/sct-validation-framework/README.md

 A `world` is the definition of the environment for a specific application.
 To set up an environment, one thus has to overwrite the abstract class `de.hpi.mod.sim.core.World`.
 + One can use inheritance to build a structure of abstract and more and more specific environments
 + Currently there are 6 worlds
-  - `abstract_grid.GridWorld` introduces an abstract environment with a grid-based 2D surface and provides useful utilities like the concept of positions and orientations in that grid
+  - `abstract_grid.GridWorld` introduces an **abstract** environment with a grid-based 2D surface and provides useful utilities like the concept of positions and orientations in that grid
   - `abstract_robots.RobotWorld` is a still abstract extension of the `GridWorld` and introduces robots to be moved around on the grid
-  - `infinite_warehouse` is a ready-to-use implementation of a `RobotWorld` where robots transport packages from stations to unloading stations, have to avoid collisions and be recharged.
+  - `infinitewarehouse.InfiniteWarehouseWord` is a ready-to-use implementation of a `RobotWorld` where robots transport packages from stations to unloading stations, have to avoid collisions and be recharged.
 The exact behavior of the robots drivesystem is specified by a YAKINDU statechart.
+  - `simpletrafficlights.SimpleTrafficLightsWord` is a ready-to-use implementation of a `RobotWorld` where robots drive in a grid-like street network with longer street stections and intersections that are governed by traffic ligths.
+Robots drive from one entry point to an exit point.
+The exact behavior of both the the robots and the traffic ligths is specified by YAKINDU statecharts.
+  - `trafficlights.TrafficLightWorld` is an **unfinished** implementation of a RobotWorld where robots transport packages from stations to unloading stations, have to avoid collisions.
+There are trraffic lights to help avoiding collisions.
+The exact behavior of the robots and traffic lights is specified by YAKINDU statecharts.
-  - ` pong` is leand on the traditionally Pong- Game.
+  - `pong.PongWold` is leand on the traditionally Pong- Game.
 There is a one player and two player- mode.
 You have to catch the ball with your paddle.
 The exact behavior of the paddles are specified by a YAKINDU statechart.
-  - `flasher` contains a world with a flashlight.
+  - `flasher.FlashWorld` contains a world with a flashlight.
 In the beginning you get a number.
 This number represents the amount the bulb has to blink.
 The exact behavior of the bulb is specified by a YAKINDU statechart.
-  - `flash-light-world` is another implementation of a RobotWorld where robots transport packages from stations to unloading stations, have to avoid collisions.
-There are flash lights to help avoiding collisions.
-The exact behavior of the robots and flashlights are specified by a YAKINDU statechart.

 #### Setting up your world
    - When there is the need to add/edit static parameters (magic numbers), do so by extend the class `core.Configuration`